-AOPT Material axes option, see Figure 2.1.
-EQ.0.0: locally orthotropic with material axes determined by element nodes as shown in Figure 2.1.
-Nodes 1, 2, and 4 of an element are identical to the nodes used for the definition of a coordinate system as by \DEFINE\COORDINATE\NODES.
+AOPT Material axes option, see Figure 2-3.

+EQ.0.0: locally orthotropic with material axes determined by element nodes as shown in part (a) of Figure 2-3.
+The a-direction is from node 1 to node 2 of the element.
+The b-direction is orthogonal to the a-direction and is in the plane formed by nodes 1, 2, and 4.
 When this option is used in two-dimensional planar and axisymmetric analysis, it is critical that the nodes in the element definition be numbered counterclockwise for this option to work correctly.

 EQ.1.0: locally orthotropic with material axes determined by a point in space and the global location of the element center; this is the adirection.
 This option is for solid elements only.

 VARIABLE DESCRIPTION EQ.2.0: globally orthotropic with material axes determined by vectors defined below, as with DEFINE_COORDINATE_VECTOR.
 EQ.3.0: locally orthotropic material axes determined by rotating the material axes about the element normal by an angle, BETA, from a line in the plane of the element defined by the cross product of the vector v with the element normal.
 The plane of a solid element is the midsurface between the inner surface and outer surface defined by the first four nodes and the last four nodes of the connectivity of the element, respectively.
-EQ.4.0: locally orthotropic in cylindrical coordinate system with the material axes determined by a vector v, and an originating point, P, which define the centerline axis.
+EQ.4.0: locally orthotropic in cylindrical coordinate system with the material axes determined by a vector v , and an originating point, P, which define the centerline axis.
 This option is for solid elements only.
-LT.0.0: the absolute value of AOPT is a coordinate system ID number (CID on DEFINE_COORDINATE_NODES, DEFINE_COORDINATE_SYSTEM or DEFINE_COORDINATE_VECTOR).
+LT.0.0: the absolute value of AOPT is a coordinate system ID number (CID on DEFINE_COORDINATE_NODES, DEFINE_COORDINATE_NODES, DEFINE_COORDINATE_VECTOR).
 Available in R3 version of 971 and later.
 G Shear modulus for frequency independent damping.
 Frequency independent damping is based of a spring and slider in series.
 The critical stress for the slider mechanism is SIGF defined below.
 For the best results, the value of G should be 250-1000 times greater than SIGF.
 This option applies only to solid elements.
 SIGF Limit stress for frequency independent, frictional, damping.
-XP YP ZP Define coordinates of point p for AOPT = 1 and 4.
-A1 A2 A3 Define components of vector a for $AOPT = 2$ .
+XP YP ZP Define coordinates of point \mathbf{p} for AOPT = 1 and 4.
+A1 A2 A3 Define components of vector \mathbf{a} for AOPT = 2.
 MACF Material axes change flag for brick elements: EQ.1: No change, default, EQ.2: switch material axes a and b, EQ.3: switch material axes a and c, EQ.4: switch material axes b and c.
-V1 V2 V3 Define components of vector $\mathbf{v}$ for AOPT = 3 and 4.
-D1 D2 D3 Define components of vector d for $AOPT = 2$ .
-BETA Material angle in degrees for AOPT = 3, may be overridden on the element card, see ELEMENT_SHELL_BETA or ELEMENT_SOLID_ORTHO.
+V1 V2 V3 Define components of vector \mathbf{v} for AOPT = 3 and 4.
+D1 D2 D3 Define components of vector \mathbf{d} for AOPT = 2.
+BETA Material angle in degrees for AOPT = 3, may be overridden on the element card, see ELEMENT_SHELL_BETA or ELEMENT SOLID_ORTHO.
 REF Use reference geometry to initialize the stress tensor.
-The reference geometry is defined by the keyword: \INITIAL\FOAM\ REFERENCE\GEOMETRY (see there for more details).
+The reference geometry is defined by the keyword: INITIAL_FOAM REFER-

+ENCE_GEOMETRY (see there for more details).

 EQ.0.0: off, EQ.1.0: on.